 This part of the grade is meant to engage in a dialogue about issues, not to complement one another on her/his original post.
-Any response to an original post that does not add to the given discussion will count against that student's weekly discussion grade.
+Any response to an original post that does not add to the given discussion (such as "good post," "good job," "you did really well," etc.) will count against that student's weekly discussion grade.